A zero waste Christmas. Is that really possible?

 Huge piles of Christmas gifts around a towering Christmas tree.
 Bulging Christmas stockings.
 Glittering Christmas gift wrap waiting to be torn off.
 And a Christmas party table laden down with food and crackers.

-How on earth can we go zero waste at Christmas without being a complete Scrooge and losing the very spirit of the season?
+How on earth do you make Christmas zero waste without being a complete Scrooge and losing the very spirit of the season?
+Can we really be eco friendly for Christmas?

 It easily becomes anything but joyful.

-So, a simpler Christmas, with a lot, lot less waste – if not totally zero waste – will actually help us reclaim the true joy of Christmas.
+So, a simpler holiday season with less waste can actually help us reclaim the true joy of Christmas.

 Zero Waste Christmas Tips